Chia Seed Pudding

 After playing around, these are my ideal ingredients.
 Feel free to adjust their amounts to suit your tastes!

 - Almond Milk.
 You can make chia seed pudding with milk (including cow’s milk), but I prefer to make almond milk chia seed pudding.
 It’s more neutral, mildly nutty flavor and creaminess are made for chia pudding.
-For an ultra indulgent, more dessert-like chocolate chia pudding, use coconut milk, either full fat (the richest!) or light like in this recipe for Orange Coconut Chia Pudding.
+For an ultra indulgent, more dessert-like twist, make it a coconut milk chia seed pudding, either full fat (the richest!) or light like in this recipe for Coconut Chia Pudding.
+While you can make chia seed pudding with water, I think the milk creates the best flavor and texture.

 - Espresso Powder.
 Adding a bit of espresso powder to any chocolate dessert intensifies the chocolate’s flavor (it won’t make the dessert taste like coffee, unless you add a substantial amount).
 It’s optional here but if you love chocolaty recipes, I highly recommend picking up a jar.
 You can buy espresso powder at most major grocery stores or online here.